 “That’s not easy,” says Tori Miller, owner of Someplace Else Brewery in Arvada.
 “When we opened in September 2016, we had a good amount of publicity around being the first brewery in Arvada that offered craft beer and vintage pinball and skeeball machines.
 To build on this excitement we had to figure out how to continue getting more people in our door and keep them wanting to come back, without an advertising budget,” Miller said.

 To start, Someplace Else Brewery immediately got involved in the community.
-They built partnerships within their trade area, hosted private gatherings, attended festivals in the Front Range and created special events like Learn-to-Brew days and hosted fundraisers for local non-profits.
+Bringing the beer to festivals was a gamechanger for the brewery.
+Who would have thought a college kid with a fake ID would enjoy craft beer?
+On top of that, they built partnerships within their trade area, hosted private gatherings, attended festivals in the Front Range and created special events like Learn-to-Brew days and hosted fundraisers for local non-profits.
 They have a robust weekly event calendar that includes Pinball Tournaments, Trivia, and Special Release Fridays.
 All their events are communicated through social media, their website and more recently, their new loyalty program that can be accessed for free through their mobile app, “Someplace Else Brewery.”

 As a savvy business owner, Miller knows that even though she’s got an effective marketing strategy it is constantly changing.
 “For the summer, we are focusing on increasing visits with our current customers and attending festivals to bring in new guests.”
 That’s why you will see Someplace Else Brewery in local festivals this summer, including the Arvada Festivals Commission’s beer fest Arvada on Tap.
 “Beer festivals are a great opportunity to get in front of potential new customers and tell them what we are all about,” said Miller.